Recent Press

 A Corey Ford image of blue marlin underwater.
 Getty images.

-“An avid sportfisherman and ocean conservationist, Rigney has crafted a smart, lyrical, passionate-but-not-too-preachy call to arms.
-In Pursuit of Giants should appeal to recreational anglers who dream of catching 12-foot, 1,000-pound black marlin off the Great Barrier Reef and to conservationists and policymakers fretting about the permanent damage that has been wreaked over the last half century.”
-Larry Lebovitz, in ‘Angler/conservationist examines the disastrous disappearance of big-game fish’ in The Miami Herald.
+THE MIAMI HERALD: “An avid sportfisherman and ocean conservationist, Rigney has crafted a smart, lyrical, passionate-but-not-too-preachy call to arms.
+In Pursuit of Giants should appeal to recreational anglers who dream of catching 12-foot, 1,000-pound black marlin off the Great Barrier Reef and to conservationists and policymakers fretting about the permanent damage that has been wreaked over the last half century.” —Larry Lebovitz, in ‘Angler/Conservationist Examines the Disastrous Disappearance of Big-game Fish’

 Photo credit: Guido Montaldo.

-” . . .
+SALON.COM: ” . . .
 I just think it’s impossible to really have the full experience of being human if you live within a totally controlled, totally contained sort of hermetically sealed, safe environment.
 I’m not saying to court danger is romantic, but we were bred as animals to survive in a physical world, and the world we live in, like office cubicles, these are not what we’re born to.
-We can’t really have an experience of all of the other parts of us unless we’re getting out there and living in a much more diverse, exciting, interesting habitat.”
-Matt Rigney, interviewed by Sarah Amandolare, in ‘We’re Destroying the Seas, on Salon.com.
+We can’t really have an experience of all of the other parts of us unless we’re getting out there and living in a much more diverse, exciting, interesting habitat.” —Matt Rigney, interviewed by Sarah Amandolare, in ‘We’re Destroying the Seas”

 An 1,100-pound black marlin takes flight.
 Credit: Matt Rigney.

-“In Pursuit of Giants is, in every sense, a great fishing book, an adventure that leads the narrator into some of the most remote and hostile places on earth, chasing huge but increasingly endangered game fish that have animated the dreams of sport fishermen for more than a century.
-The world Rigney describes is a sensuous one, a world of visual splendor and relentless wind and waves, a world populated by rugged, rough-talking men whose passions for the sea and for great fish vastly outweigh any apparent concern for comfort and safety.”
-Tom Vannah, ‘Where are the Fish,’ in Valley Advocate.
+THE VALLEY ADVOCATE: “In Pursuit of Giants is, in every sense, a great fishing book, an adventure that leads the narrator into some of the most remote and hostile places on earth, chasing huge but increasingly endangered game fish that have animated the dreams of sport fishermen for more than a century.
+The world Rigney describes is a sensuous one, a world of visual splendor and relentless wind and waves, a world populated by rugged, rough-talking men whose passions for the sea and for great fish vastly outweigh any apparent concern for comfort and safety.” —Tom Vannah, ‘Where are the Fish?’